Ethics in face reading

 FaceReader analyzes facial expressions such as happy, sad, angry, disgusted, or confused.
 In addition, the software is also capable of measuring other aspects and behaviors, for example head orientation, heart rate, chewing, or talking.
 Finally, person characteristics such as age class or gender can be recorded, which is useful in scientific research for studying gender differences or variances between age categories.

-FaceReader is not capable of recognizing or identifying faces or people, and therefore unsuitable for surveillance purposes.
+FaceReader is not capable of recognizing or identifying faces or people, and therefore unsuitable for for mass surveillance of people for security purposes.
 Nevertheless, we fully understand that there can be some discomfort about technology that is capable of storing images of faces and analyzing facial expressions.
 Therefore Noldus disapproves of the use of our technology without explicit prior consent from the individuals whose faces are being captured.

 How this consent is obtained may differ, depending on the application in which FaceReader is being used, but the responsibility for acquiring consent rests with the organization applying our software.
 Consent can be acquired for example by an explicit opt-in before the software is being activated.
 In other cases a notification that makes it clear to persons that they can decide whether or not to participate is more suitable.
 In all cases it should be made clear what the collected information will be used for, with whom it will be shared, and where, how, and for how long it will be stored.